X-Content-Type-Options HTTP Header

 Web-based security risks are quite prevalent in today's technological age.
 Therefore, it is important to implement certain security measures to help avoid having your website compromised by an attacker.
 The

-- A Chrome client makes a request to a web server for an asset (e.g. image.jpg).
+- A browser makes a request to a web server for an asset (e.g. image.jpg).

 - A response is sent back with the header